MicrosoftDocs/azure-aks-docs/articles/aks/advanced-network-observability-concepts.md

 ms.date: 05/10/2024
 ---

-# Container Network Observability with Advanced Container Networking Services

-## What is Container Network Observability?
+# What is Container Network Observability?

 Container Network Observability is a feature of the [Advanced Container Networking Services](advanced-container-networking-services-overview.md) suite.
 It equips you with next-level monitoring and diagnostics tools, providing unparalleled visibility into your containerized workloads.
 These tools empower you to pinpoint and troubleshoot network issues with ease, ensuring optimal performance for your applications.